Avangardum/AvangardumStyleConvention/Readme.md

 | Object                                                  | Naming       |
 |---------------------------------------------------------|--------------|
 | All Unity objects (Game objects, Animator states, etc.) | `SomeObject` |

+If you need to have serializable enums that show in the inspector, do not use your business logic enums.
+Instead, create special serializable enums with the `S_` prefix, use them anywhere where you need serialization, and use the business login enums in your business logic, mapping them on the boundary.
+Unlike the business logic enums, the serializable enums can have a `None` value, and their constants should have integer values explicitly specified, starting from 0 with the default step of 1000 to allow inserting new values in between in the future.

 ## Zenject